 Is It Hard to Get a Mobile Home Loan?

-Historically, mobile home loans were more difficult to get than traditional mortgages—largely due to the mistaken belief that manufactured homes are always of poorer quality than stick-built homes.
+Historically, mobile home loans were more difficult to get than traditional mortgages—partly due to the mistaken belief that manufactured homes may be of poorer quality than stick-built homes.
 Now, however, getting a loan for a mobile home can actually be easier than getting a traditional mortgage.

 Not only are there more financing options available for mobile homes—chattel loans, traditional mortgages, and some personal loans—but these loans may also be easier to qualify for because of lower loan amounts and less competitive interest rates.